-I’m going to explain to you what I’ve learned about harvesting luffa sponges and how I did it; what worked for me and what did not.
+I’m going to explain to you what I’ve learned about harvesting luffa sponges.
+I’ll also let you know how I did it; what worked for me and what did not.

 How to and when to harvest luffa sponges for the best product.

 I wondered if I was going to harvest them to early, or too late, and ruin them.
-Growing luffas had been such a fun endeavor and I didn’t want all my energy put it to go to waste.
+Growing luffas had been such a fun activity and I didn’t want all my energy put it to go to waste.

 Enough chit-chat, though.
 Let’s learn how to harvest our luffa sponges today without letting our gourds and energy go to waste!

-You can’t go by color alone when it comes to harvesting your luffa sponges and that is slightly aggravating.
-You’ll read to only pick your luffas when they’re brown and dried on the vine.
+When reading about harvesting loofahs, you’ll read to only pick your luffas when they’re brown and dry on the vine.
 You’ll also read to only pick them when they’re still yellow/green.

 In my experience, you do not want them dried up and hard hanging on the vine.
-This means your luffa sponge is more likely to already be molding.
-Instead, look for luffa gourds that are turning from green to yellow, making their way to a brown luffa.
+This means your luffa sponge is more likely to already be molding (at least if you live in Central Florida).

 Texture when harvesting luffa sponges

 The browner your gourds get the harder they will get.
 I read this was the perfect time to pick them.
 As mentioned before, this method always meant more mold in my sub-tropical climate.

 It sounded like a maraca when I shook it from the seeds; this luffa revealed no mold when peeled!

 Internal color and peeling

 Next, cut the bottom end of the luffa sponge off.
 To be clear, this is the end that was not attached to the vine.

 Completing the harvest and preparing for use

-The easiest way to do this is to get a garden house with a sprayer and use the “pressure wash” setting, or something close to it.
+The easiest way to do this is to get a garden house with a sprayer.
+Use the “pressure wash” or “jet” setting, or something close to it.
 You’re looking for a straight stream of water that comes out with high pressure.

 Spray your sponge up and down until the slimy feeling has gone away.
-There’s no reason to be super persnickety doing this because you’re going to use your sponge in the water later anyway but just get as much out as you can.
-You’re also removing any extra dirt or plant particles while spraying the gourd.
+There’s no reason to be super persnickety doing this.
+You’re going to use your sponge in the water later anyway and the sap won’t harm you.

 I laid out a couple of towels on my kitchen counter, put my luffas on top of them and patted them down with another towel.
-Over a day or two, rotate your sponges and pat/squeeze them dry (be gentle).
-Once they’re completely dry, they’re ready to use!
+You can also elevate them with some baking racks if they’re saturated.

 Summary for harvesting luffa sponges

 I plan to try growing other types of gourds eventually since the luffas grew so great.
-It’s so interesting how the processes change in with each different climate, I’d love to hear about your experience in the comments below!
+It’s so interesting how the processes change in with each different climate.
+I’d love to hear about your experience in the comments below!